 It's also worth mentioning that this main computer does not need to be powered on all the time in order for this workflow to function.
 The other devices are not communicating directly with that computer, but rather are sending their changes to Adobe's server, and do so completely independent of the main computer.
 If that machine is shut down, the next time you start it up and open Lightroom Classic, edits made on the other devices will be synced to it.

-I do personally leave my iMac Pro on all the time, set to never go to sleep (though I do allow the display to go to sleep), as I have it set to run automatic backups overnight.
-Because of this, I usually just leave Lightroom open on that machine so that when I do choose to use it, it's all synced up and ready to go.
+I do personally leave my MacBook Pro on all the time, set to never go to sleep (though I do allow the display to go to sleep), as I have it configured to run automatic backups overnight.
+Because of this, I usually just leave Lightroom open on that machine so that when I do choose to use it, or when I'm ready to export the edited images, it's all synced up and ready to go.